jmontleon/fedora-28-raspberry-pi/README.md

-# Fedora 28 Raspberry Pi Setup Instructions
+# Fedora 28 Raspberry Pi 3B+ Setup Instructions

+These instructions relate primarily to getting the official Raspberry Pi Touchscreen working and could probably be followed for most recent Pi versions.
+The biggest change would be to which device tree file you'd modify.

 ## Install Instructions
 Most instructions are available at https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi